arashabe/ENEA-AnomalyDetectionPipeline/README.md

 - **Silhouette Score** to assess the separability of detected anomalies from normal patterns.

 These results help domain experts identify potential faults, consumption peaks, or data inconsistencies in smart grid systems.

+---

+## Acknowledgments

+I would like to express my deepest gratitude to my professor, [**Prof. Scandurra**](https://unibg.unifind.cineca.it/individual?uri=http%3A%2F%2Firises.unibg.it%2Fresource%2Fperson%2F1502), for her invaluable guidance, insightful feedback, and unwavering support throughout this project.
+Her expertise and encouragement have been instrumental in shaping the success of this work.

+Additionally, I extend my heartfelt thanks to **ENEA (Italian National Agency for New Technologies, Energy and Sustainable Economic Development)** for their collaboration and support.
+Their expertise and resources have greatly contributed to the development and real-world applicability of this project.